 Choline is gaining attention but isn’t yet considered an essential nutrient.
 It might, one day.
 It’s crucial in producing the phospholipids that give cell membranes their correct structure and thus function.
 Choline plays in role in modulating lipids and the synthesis of vital neurotransmitters.
-This molecule is also a powerful factor combating fatty liver disease .
-They’re abundant in animal foods, in particular eggs so eat them up – especially the yolk!
+This molecule is also a powerful factor in combating fatty liver disease .
+They’re abundant in animal foods, in particular, eggs so eat them up – especially the yolk!

-To achieve the highest nutrient density, you should focus on animal sourced foods such as meat, fish and eggs.
-A certain amount of vegetables and dairy, along with some seeds and nuts and fruit can be part of a nutrient dense diet.
+To achieve the highest nutrient density, you should focus on animal-sourced foods such as meat, fish, and eggs.
+A certain amount of vegetables and dairy, along with some seeds and nuts and fruit can be part of a nutrient-dense diet.

 Animal foods are a complete source of nutrients, and importantly, their nutrients come in the active form with excellent bioavailability.
 While veggies and other plant foods can be decent sources of nutrients, always make sure to complement them with a hefty amount of animal-based foods.
-The latter contain crucial nutrients, such as Vitamin B12, choline, and essential fatty acids that are hard to find in plant based foods.
+The latter contain crucial nutrients, such as Vitamin B12, choline, and essential fatty acids that are hard to find in plant-based foods.
 With this strategy, you can be sure to be well-nourished and to keep your hunger at bay!

 Written by Raphael Sirtoli, MSc Biology